Myst1cX/Myst1cX/README.md

 [![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.svg?v=102)](https://github.com/ellerbrock/open-source-badge/)

 > Disclaimer: Most of my code is built with the help of LLM tools, mainly Copilot.
 > What is published here are userscripts (and browser extensions) that work well enough to be shared.
+> I try to provide sufficient documentation.
 > If they help you in any way, that's awesome!

 ## 💻 TECH STACK: